-EMT is marked by a decrease in E-cadherin and $\beta$ -catenin expression and an increase in vimentin, fibronectin, and N-cadherin expression (Irani et al., 2018).
+"EMT is marked by a decrease in E-cadherin expression, increase in vimentin, fibronectin, and N-cadherin expression, and translocation of beta-catenin into the nucleus" (Irani et al., 2018).
 EMT is a master mechanism in cancer cells that allows them to lose their epithelial characteristics and gain mesenchymal-like qualities.
 EMT is the most crucial step in initiating metastasis, including metastasis to lymph nodes, because tumour cell movement is a pre-requisite for the metastatic process (Da et al., 2017).
-Multiple signalling pathways cause cancer cells to lose their cell-to-cell connections and cellular polarity during EMT, increasing their motility and invasiveness (Huang et al., 2017).
+Multiple signalling pathways cause cancer cells to lose their cell-to-cell connections and cellular polarity during EMT, increasing their motility and invasive ness (Huang et al., 2017).
 MMPs cause E-cadherin to be cleaved, which increases tumour cell motility and invasion (Pradella et al., 2017).